iancooperman/Fabflix/README.md

     - #### Include the filename/path of all code/configuration files in GitHub of routing queries to Master/Slave SQL.

 #### How read/write requests were routed to Master/Slave SQL?
 The IP address of the master server was hardcoded into the Webapp.
 All servlets involving writing to the master MySQL server have been recoded to use this specific IP address.
+MySQL reads use the local server via localhost.

 ### JMeter TS/TJ Time Logs